Kruithne/melvor_archaeology/README.md

 Pristine artifacts sell for more gold by themselves, but also function as part of a collection.
 The general aim of the skill is to collect all of the Pristine artifacts for each digsite.

-In addition, you may also find various puzzle items from digsits.
+In addition, you may also find various unique items from digsites known as "curiosities".
 One example might be a "Puzzle Box", which requires solving a small puzzle to open it.
 Inside will be a variety of treasure items.